YonicDev/astro-modernizr/package/README.md

 #### usePrefixes

-A boolean that determines whether to use prefixes for
+A boolean that determines whether to check for vendor prefixes when testing a feature.

+Enabled by default.

 ## Contributing